 - Healthy eating in childhood and adolescence is essential for proper growth and development and can prevent health problems such as obesity, dental caries, iron deficiency, and osteoporosis along with reducing the risk of developing chronic diseases such as heart disease, cancer, stroke, obesity, and diabetes.

 - Eating a healthy breakfast is associated with an improved cognitive function (especially memory), reduced absenteeism, and improved mood.

 Consequences of a Poor Diet

-- A poor diet can lead to energy imbalance and can increase one’s risk for becoming overweight and obesity.
+- A poor diet can lead to energy imbalance and can increase one’s risk of becoming overweight and obese.

 - Individuals who eat fast food one or more times per week are at increased risk for weight gain and obesity.

 - Drinking sugar-sweetened beverages can result in weight gain, overweight, and obesity.